 If you are taking thyroid hormones for hypothyroidism, you may need to increase your dose when you start taking Millinette.

 Patients with epilepsy who use lamotrigine to treat the condition should be aware that Millinette can reduce its effectiveness in preventing seizures.

 Millinette may also increase the risk of side effects associated with the following medicines:

-You can buy Millinette online by starting a free consultation to be reviewed by our partner doctor.
+You can buy Millinette online by starting a free consultation to be reviewed by our doctor.
 This ensures that millinette is the safest and most effective contraceptive for your lifestyle.
 Once approved, this consultation remains in your personal account for future reordering.